ZGao28/shopify_backend_challenge/README.md

 I built all the APIs around what I thought would be useful and realistic for an actual app.

 E.G.
-You cannot add line item to order if that line item is not in products \n Adding a line item to order results in decrease in stock of line item in products
+You cannot add line item to order if that line item is not in products

+Adding a line item to order results in decrease in stock of line item in products

 Before I started working on any of the backend, I created a quick UX/UI diagram, and labeled things that would be required for the backend to do.
 I was going to also throw together a quick front end with React but ran out of time.